PrefectHQ/prefect/docs/concepts/flows.md

 ## Flows overview

-Flows are functions: they can take inputs, perform work, and return an output.
-A Prefect flow can do almost anything a Python function can do.
+Flows are like functions.
+They can take inputs, perform work, and return an output.
+In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
+When a function becomes a flow, its behavior changes, giving it advantages.

 Flows also take advantage of automatic Prefect logging to capture details about flow runs such as runtime, tags, and final state.
 Flows are required for [deployments](/concepts/deployments/) &mdash; every deployment points to a specific flow as the entrypoint of an API-generated flow run.

 All workflows are defined within the context of a flow.
 Flows can include calls to [tasks](/concepts/tasks/) as well as to other flows, which we call ["subflows"](#subflows) in this context.
-Flows may be defined within modules and importd for use as subflows in your flow definitions.
+Flows may be defined within modules and imported for use as subflows in your flow definitions.

 !!! warning Tasks must be called from flows
     All tasks must be called from within a flow.
 Tasks may not be called from other tasks.